flavioccf/bytebank_2_alura/README.md

-# bytebank_2
+# ByteBank 2

-Flutter project designed to follow the steps of Alura Course - Flutter with Web API.
+Flutter project designed to follow the steps of Alura Course - **Flutter with Web API**.

 ## Getting Started

+- Have Flutter installed
+- Download or clone the project
-This projects uses a local database API to be processed, this is available at https://github.com/alura-cursos/bytebank-api
+- Install local database template available at https://github.com/alura-cursos/bytebank-api
+- Run Flutter Project